WageCalculator

 How does a HECS/HELP debt affect WA public service take-home pay?

 WA public servants with a HECS/HELP debt have compulsory repayments withheld via PAYG once income exceeds the threshold ($54,435 in 2025–26).
-At a WA Level 6 salary of ~$120,000, HECS repayments add approximately $7,500–$9,000 annually on top of income tax.
+At a WA Level 6 salary in the current $120,457 to $132,753 range, HECS repayments add several thousand dollars annually on top of income tax.
 Use the Tax Calculator on this site with the HECS toggle enabled to calculate your exact take-home pay.

 Can WA public servants salary sacrifice?